-Our audit approach was to rely on the General IT Controls (GITCs) associated with systems relevant to the entity's financial reporting process, where the GITCs were appropriately designed and implemented, and these were operating effectively.
-To assess the operating effectiveness of GITCs, our IT audit specialists performed testing on access security, change management, data centre operations and network operations.
+Our audit approach was to rely on the General IT Controls (GITCs) associated with systems relevant to the entity's financial reporting process.
+To test the relevant GITCs, our IT audit specialists performed testing on access security, change management, data centre operations and network operations.

-We have adopted a control reliance approach on the following business process:
+We placed reliance on the relevant controls over the following business processes:

-- 1. Intercompany transactions (valuation and allocation) - 2.
-External borrowings
+- 1 Intercompany transactions (valuation and allocation) - 2 External borrowings